 Common App Essays

-Instead of writing essays for each application, the Common App allows you to really focus on and refine your essays to be used across multiple college applications.
+Instead of writing essays for each application, the Common App allows you to focus on and refine your essays to be used across multiple college applications.
 Some colleges will also either require or allow you to submit an additional essay.
-Writing a personal statement that truly reflects who you are is an important part of the college admissions process.
+Writing a personal statement that truly reflects who you are is important in the college admissions process.

 Common App Essay Prompts

-These are the essay prompts for the Common App in 2021.
+These are the seven essay prompts for the Common App in 2023-24.